 While this cozy comfort chili tastes great any time of year, it’s particularly wonderful in the fall and winter months.
-Easy to make, filling, and each serving is only 400 calories!
+Pair it with my gluten free cornbread, and you have a full meal!

 Sometimes there’s nothing more comforting than a big bowl of chili.
 Cold weather, warm weather, on top of hot dogs.
 I found this recipe for cozy comfort chili in my Curves Complete recipe book.
 This chili is full of vegetables and fiber-rich beans and under 400 calories.
 It’s become a frequent meal in our house and it will quickly become a favorite of yours.